DjangoGirls/tutorial/deploy/README.md

     $ heroku login

 In case you don't have SSH key that command would automatically create one.
-SSH keys are required to push code to the heroku.
+SSH keys are required to push code to the Heroku.

 ## Git